aaron-grau/curic/javascript/projects/mail/README.md

 ### `messageStore.js`
 Let's make a couple additions to our `messageStore` to provide the logic for storing message drafts.
-* We are going to make a constructor object to facilitate creating new message objects.
-Every time we send a message, we need to create a new message object, and making a constructor function will make this easier to do.
+* We are going to make a constructor function to facilitate creating new message objects.
+Every time we send a message, we need to create a new message object, and making a constructor function will make this easier to do in a DRY manner.
+This conflicts with the way we wrote our seed data, but since the seed data only really exists for testing purposes, it's alright.
+In a real mail application we would not be hard coding messages, but instead fetching them from a server.
+So you can leave the seed data as is for now.
   * Create a constructor function `Message`.
-This message should the following
+This function should have the following
   paramters: `from`, `to`, `subject`, `body`.
 Make sure to save these values to the object being constructed inside the constructor function.
 * Now we need a place to store the current message draft.
 Create a variable